 Kubernetes and Container Security and Adoption Trends

-We analyzed container and Kubernetes adoption trends and top security concerns as enterprises build their cloud-native infrastructureDownload Report Now
+We analyzed container and Kubernetes adoption trends and challenges and how they impact organizationsDownload Report Now

-Our latest study on the the state of container and Kubernetes deployments shows that security remains a top concern in container strategies.
-These findings come from our survey of more than 390 IT and security professionals.
-We were able to compare findings from our report six months ago of 230 respondents, and the results showcase the fast-moving nature of cloud-native developments.
-New findings also highlight adoption trends around Kubernetes and newer technologies such as service mesh and functions-as-a-service.
+Our latest study on the the state of container and Kubernetes deployments revealed that security remains a top concern in container strategies, with nearly half of respondents having delayed moving an application into production because of security concerns.
+These findings come from our survey of more than 540 IT and security professionals.
+New findings also highlight the prevalence of security incidents in container and Kubernetes environments and the growth in adoption of managed Kubernetes services.

 More containers are running in production than ever before

-The percentage of organizations with more than 50% of their containers running in production has increased from 13% to 22%, a growth rate of 70%.
-In the same six months, those running less than 10% of their containers in production has fallen from 52% to 39%.
+The percentage of organizations with more than half their containers running in production jumped from 22% to 29% in the past six months, a growth rate of 32%.
+In the same time period, organizations running fewer than 10% of their containers in production has fallen from 39% to 28%.